Grace Marguerite Hay Drummond-Hay: Career

-Having contributed to British papers such as The Sphere, she began to write for Hearst papers in the late 1920s.
+Having contributed to British papers such as The Sphere, Grace Drummond-Hay began to write for Hearst papers in the late 1920s.
 She wrote a series of articles for the Chicago Herald and Examiner, as one of the passengers aboard the first transatlantic flight of a civilian passenger zeppelin in 1928.

 This airship, the LZ 127 Graf Zeppelin, was also the first to circumnavigate the world, in August 1929, taking off at Lakehurst, New Jersey and arriving there again 21 days later, after stops in Friedrichshafen, Germany, Tokyo, and Los Angeles.
 Captain Hugo Eckener commanded Graf Zeppelin on the flight.
 Drummond-Hay was the only female passenger.
 Among her 19 companion travellers were: